-During Combined Accident Reduction Efforts (CARE) identified enforcement dates the Alabama Law Enforcement Agency utilizes all available uniformed personnel to conduct traffic enforcement in high crash corridors through out the state.
+During Combined Accident Reduction Efforts (CARE) identified enforcement dates the Alabama Law Enforcement Agency utilizes all available uniformed personnel to conduct traffic enforcement in high crash corridors throughout the state.
 Previous years' statistics have included numbers from ALEA's Highway Patrol Division.
 Those numbers have been removed from this year's eCVSP.
+The MCSU has experienced a loss of seven certified inspectors and 2 full time compliance investigators during FY 2018.
+This will cause a reduction in the FY 2019 planned activities.

-6 - Safety Technology
+Part 2 Section 6 - Safety Technology